digitaltrails/vdu_controls/docs/assets/semi-auto-howto.md

 ![Screenshot_Ambient_Intro-small](images/ambient-0.png){ width="300" }

-In versions 2.4, the _ambient-light-level_ slider has been combined with an estimate of local solar-illumination to achieve *semi-automatic brightness control* throughout the day.
+In version 2.4, the _ambient-light-level_ slider has been combined with an estimate of solar-illumination to achieve *semi-automatic brightness control* throughout the day.

 Adjusting the slider sets the ratio between indoor-illumination and outdoor